Prism Ruby parser

 Parsing

-In order to parse Ruby code, the structures and functions that you're going to want to use and be aware of are:
+In order to parse Ruby code, the functions that you are going to want to use and be aware of are:

 Putting all of this together would look something like: